sbreban/wiread/README.md

-# flutter_app
+# WireAd

-A new Flutter application.
+A new Flutter application to control internet access rules

 ## Getting Started